aajonusnet/aajonusnet/texts/Newsletters/Vaccines, All Harmful Or Some Beneficial?.md

 knows how many others there are?
 Others we don't find because we don't think to look for them.
 If tissue from, say, a bird is used to make a vaccine, how many possible germs can be in that tissue?
-We have no idea.We have no idea what they might be, or what effects they could have on humans.
+We have no idea.
+We have no idea what they might be, or what effects they could have on humans.

 Q: And beyond the purity issue?